JasonKessler/scattertext/README.md

 ![Differences in 2012 American Political Convention Speeches](https://raw.githubusercontent.com/JasonKessler/text-to-ideas/master/screen_shot.png)

-## understand
+## Understand

 Please see this [deck](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

-## sources
+## Sources
-* Political data: scraped from www.nytimes.com/interactive/2012/09/06/us/politics/convention-word-counts.html?_r=0
+* Political data: scraped from [here](http://www.nytimes.com/interactive/2012/09/06/us/politics/convention-word-counts.html?_r=0)
-* count_1w: Peter Norvig assembled this file (downloaded at http://norvig.com/ngrams/count_1w.txt).
+* count_1w: Peter Norvig assembled this file (downloaded from [norvig.com](http://norvig.com/ngrams/count_1w.txt)).
 See http://norvig.com/ngrams/ for an explanation of how it was gathered from a very large corpus.
 * hamlet.txt: William Shakespeare.
-From http://shakespeare.mit.edu/hamlet/full.html
+From [shapespeare.mit.edu](http://shakespeare.mit.edu/hamlet/full.html)
 * Inspiration for text scatter plots: Rudder, C. (2014).
 Dataclysm: Who we are when we think no one's looking.